 - wigs (some wigs contain traces of metal)

-Any valuables can usually be stored in a secure locker.
+You should avoid bringing valuables along with you to your MRI scan.
+However, any valuables you do bring can usually be stored in a secure locker.

-Some MRI scans involve having an injection of contrast dye.
+Some MRI scans involve having an injection of a contrast agent.
 This makes certain tissues and blood vessels show up more clearly and in greater detail.

 Anaesthesia and sedatives